fiinix/fiinix.github.io/_posts/2014/october/2014-10-19-crawling-out-of-the-man-cave.md

 layout: post
 title: "Crawling Out of the Man Cave"
 date: 2014-10-19 T 11:00 UTC
-tags : [Personal, Man Cave, Feminism]
+tags : ["Father and son", Parenting]
-category: personal
+category: Life
 excerpt: In which I reveal some of my emotional baggage and talk about the long journey ahead before becoming the husband and father I'd like to be.
 ---
 ## The road already taken